Recent Incidence Rates and Trends of Breast Cancer in the USA

 - Widespread use of Hormone Replacement Therapy (HRT) following menopause.

 - Changes in reproductive factors

 Kaiser Permanente Northwest (KPNW) Study

 Kaiser Permanente Northwest (KPNW), a large US health plan, also used statistics to examine breast cancer incidence rates.
-This reseach used tumor registry, clinical, pathology and pharmacy data.
+This research used tumor registry, clinical, pathology and pharmacy data.